 Brandon's comments are inspirational.
 Dive into this exciting and growing genre of photography, producing content that differentiates itself.

-There are many aspects of this lens you need to understand, but the first is that, at review time, the Canon EOS R5 (firmware 1.5.0 or higher) is the only camera supported by this lens.
+There are many aspects of this lens you need to understand, but the first is that, at review time, the Canon EOS R5 (firmware 1.5.0 or higher) and later, the Canon EOS R5 Mark II, are the only cameras supported by this lens.
 As this camera is an outstanding performer, this limitation is insignificant — unless the purchase price of the camera is a roadblock.

 Overall, as expected for a member of Canon's prestigious L-series, this well-constructed lens performs at a high level, both physically and optically.